redisson/redisson/docs/configuration.md

 Defines the amount of expired keys deleted per single operation during the cleanup process of expired entries.
 Applied to `JCache`, `RSetCache`, `RClusteredSetCache`, `RMapCache`, `RListMultimapCache`, `RSetMultimapCache`, `RLocalCachedMapCache`, `RClusteredLocalCachedMapCache` objects.

+**useThreadClassLoader**

+Default value: `true`

+Defines whether to supply ContextClassLoader of the current Thread to Codec.

+Usage of `Thread.getContextClassLoader()` may resolve `ClassNotFoundException` errors arising during Redis or Valkey response decoding.
+This error might occurr if Redisson is used in both Tomcat and deployed application.

+**registrationKey**

+_This setting is available only in [Redisson PRO](https://redisson.pro/feature-comparison.html) edition._

+Defines the license key for the Redisson PRO version.
+Open source version doesn't require it.

+Can be defined as `redisson.pro.key` system property.
+Example of definition in JVM command-line:

+`java ... -Dredisson.pro.key=YYYYY`

 **meterMode**

+_This setting is available only in [Redisson PRO](https://redisson.pro/feature-comparison.html) edition._

 Default value: `ALL`

 Defines the Micrometer statistics collection mode.

-_This setting is available only in [Redisson PRO](https://redisson.pro/feature-comparison.html) edition._

 Available values: